yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/gateway-api.md

 weight: 95
 ---

-The [Tyk Gateway REST API](/docs/tyk-gateway-api/) is the primary means for integrating your application with the Tyk API management platform.
+The [Tyk Gateway REST API](/docs/tyk-gateway-api/) is the primary means for integrating your application with the Tyk API platform.
 This
 API is very small, and has no granular permissions system.
 It is intended to be used *purely* for internal automation and integration.